 (b) is not sufficient, on its own, to prove that the person committed the offence.

-[Section 84 amended by No. 35 of 2018 s.
+[Section 84 amended: No. 35 of 2018 s.
 9.]

 85. Death of animal not sufficient to prove cruelty

 Where a person is charged with an offence under Part 3 the fact that the person killed the animal, or did something that contributed to the death of the animal —